aave/aave-utilities/README.md

 ### formatReservesAndIncentives

-formatReservesAndIncentives returns an array of formatted configuration and status data plus an object with supply, variable borrow, and stable borrow incentives for each reserve in an Aave market
+formatReservesAndIncentives returns an array of formatted configuration and live usage data plus an object with supply, variable borrow, and stable borrow incentives for each reserve in an Aave market

 <details>